 “The Income Tax Act as published on October 8, 2009 (Federal Law Gazette I p.
 3366, 3862), last amended by Article 1 of the Law of August 4, 2019 (Federal Law Gazette I p.
 1122), is changed as follows.
 The following sentences are inserted after § 20 paragraph 6 sentence 4: Losses from financial assets within the meaning of paragraph 2 sentence 1 number 3 may only be offset in the amount of 10,000 euros with profits within the meaning of paragraph 2 sentence 1 number 3 and with income within the meaning of § 20 paragraph 1 number 11; sentences 2 and 3 apply mutatis mutandis with the proviso that losses that have not been offset each year may only be offset against profits up to the amount of 10,000 euros with profits within the meaning of paragraph 2 sentence 1 number 3 and with income within the meaning of § 20 paragraph 1 number 11. “

-Translation: For the income tax, trading losses cannot anymore be offset against trading profits with different asset types, or in excess of EUR 10,000 per year.
+Translation: For the income tax, trading losses cannot anymore be offset against trading profits in excess of EUR 10,000 per year.

 Bad enough.
 But surely they mean that an annual loss can only be offset in 10,000 EUR portions against annual profits in subsequent years?
 That was at least my interpretation.
-It made a sort of sense.
-But rumors said that they mean to tax not the annual profit, but the profit of every single trade.
+It made a sort of sense, and appeared harmless if you anyway do not plan to have an annual trading loss.
+But rumors said that they mean to tax not the annual net profit, but the profit of every single trade.
 Some said it’s even a tax on every favourable price tick of any open position, since this already constitutes a profit.
 In any case, this would quickly sum up to an insane tax amount – no matter if you win or lose.
-It’s in fact a tax not on profit, but on volatility, diversification, and hedging of portfolios.
+It’s in fact not a tax on income, but a tax on volatility, portfolio diversification, and hedging.
 And it was not even clear for which sorts of assets that tax is due.
 The relevant § 2 sentence 1 number 3 can be applied to options, futures, and bonds, but possibly also to all leveraged assets such as forex, CFDs, ETFs, and stocks.
 Only the risky and ecologically damaging speculation with cryptocurrencies seems exempt.

 The win/loss offset mystery